-The first VeeaHub added to a mesh is the gateway node that must be connected to the Internet.
+The first VeeaHub activated on a mesh is the gateway node that must be connected to the Internet.
 Additional VeeaHubs may be used to extend the range of your mesh network.
-To interconnect devices in a mesh, just add another unit to a mesh you’ve created earlier.
+To interconnect VeeaHubs in a mesh, just add another unit to a mesh you created earlier.
 (Note: if you are mixing different VeeaHub models in a network, the gateway should not be a VHC05.)

-If you have an LTE VeeaHub and plan to use our 4G services, make sure you add the 4G-capable VeeaHub to your account first to make it the gateway.
+If you have an LTE VeeaHub and plan to use our 4G services, make sure you add the 4G-capable VeeaHub to the mesh first to make it the gateway.

 Services and Subscriptions

-Certain services available to your VeeaHub require a subscription, sold separately through Control Center.
+Some services available on your VeeaHub require a subscription, sold separately through Control Center.
 Depending on who supplied your VeeaHub, certain services may be pre-installed.